OneSmarterInc/New_OneSmarter_Website/README.md

 ## Launch Prep Notes

 Final cyber hardening is required before production launch.
-Do not add security headers, CSP, or full hardening changes until that pass is completed..
+Do not add security headers, CSP, or full hardening changes until that pass is completed.

 Updates- 1